Scatenix/Void-Merchants/README.md

 # Pending Improvements

+- Implement save-game not existing handling on title-screen
 - Explain abbreviations like wps, sts, and so on
     - Will probably not happen.
 I don't know where to put it.
 Players should just figure it out by themselves